sitegeist/Sitegeist.Slipstream/README.md

 Sitegeist.Slipstream is available via packagist run `composer require sitegeist/slipstream`.

-We use semantic-versioning, so every breaking change will increase the major version number.
+We use semantic-versioning so that every breaking change will increase the major version number.

 ## Contribution